ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 It seems some of the early adopters were told to send ROCK 5B feedback via some hidden [Discord crap](https://stallman.org/discord.html) lacking any log.
 That's almost too stupid to be true but let's give up on the whole process and the board.

+As if the Snowden revelations never happened and we could trust US tech companies and as if community fragmentation would be a great thing.
+And if there's no public log available then everything that happens in such a Discord channel ist lost anyway...

 ## Suggestions to Radxa

   * <del>set `/sys/module/pcie_aspm/parameters/policy` to `default` instead of `powersave` (w/o network RX performance is ruined)</del> ([fixed](https://github.com/radxa/kernel/commit/60071e3a4dee8a6900418fc8ed8386adf08c1ec8))